SaishNaik/NotesForEveryOne/Coding/Notes.md

 Use Greedy Algorithms only if there is a single path from the current state.

-In Java, primitive types and even Integers and Strings wont be updated in function calls, So either use a array or list.
+In Java, primitive types and even Integers  wont be updated in function calls, So either use a array or list.

 //todo check if it is correct.
 If not needs to be deleted